airman604/airman604.github.io/talks.md

 title: "Airman604 - Talks"
 ---

-I've presented talks on a number of cybersecurity related subjects.
+I've presented talks on a number of cybersecurity related topics.
 If you'd like me to present any of these talks at your conference or meetup, feel free to DM me on Twitter
 ![Twitter](images/twitter_logo_24.png) [@airman604](https://twitter.com/airman604)